top of page

 In recent years, especially after the impact of covid, self-employed individuals have generally been required to provide a higher deposit compared to salaried employees.
 Some lenders would expect you to put down a minimum of 25% of the property's value.

-However, the good news is that many lenders are now becoming more flexible in this regard and are now willing to support you with a deposit as low as 5% of the purchase price.
+However, the good news is that most lenders are more flexible in this regard and are now willing to support you with a deposit as low as 5% of the purchase price.
 At this level, you would be seeking a mortgage equal to 95% of the purchase price, which is commonly referred to as 95% 'Loan to Value' (LTV).
-It's important to note that with a 5% deposit, your options may be somewhat limited.
-Additionally, you will likely encounter higher interest rates and stricter criteria from the lender.
-It's important to understand that a higher deposit reduces the risk for the lender, allowing for greater flexibility and improved interest rates.

 Repayment Term